 - The Good: Enterprise Architecture is valuable and EAM capability is necessary.

-- The Bad: Enterprise Architects are the ones to blame of bad reputation (of EA).
+- The Bad: Enterprise Architects are the ones to blame of bad reputation (of EA function), they have to disrupt the EA function or die.

-- The Ugly: EA Frameworks and methods are too complex, cumbersome and clumsy.
+- The Ugly: EA Frameworks and methods are too difficult, complex, cumbersome and clumsy.

 Agile Methods vs. Big Design Upfront (BDUF)